1. The Woman in the Green Dress (1866)

 The view of the cathedral was achieved by painting from second-floor windows of a number of shops along the rue du Grand-Pont.

-Whilst the works were started in Rouen, they were finished in his studio at Giverny.
+Whilst the works were started in Rouen, they were finished in Monet's studio at Giverny.
 He intended for the paintings to be hung together and so he made slight adjustments to some of the pieces so that they made sense as a series.
 Consequently, many of the paintings are dated to 1894, when he would have signed them in the studio.

 Like his earlier Haystacks series, Monet chose to show 20 of his Rouen Cathedral paintings in a solo exhibition at Galerie Durand-Ruel in Paris.
-The exhibition took place in 1895 and was a commercial success.
+The exhibition took place in 1895 and was a huge commercial success.

 9. Houses of Parliament (1899-1900)